jordaoqualho/lorenafe-felicio-order/README.md

-# 🍬 Lorena Felício Confeitaria – Online Order System
+# 🍬 Lorena Felicio – Online Order System

-A modern, mobile-first order and quote system designed for Lorena Felício Confeitaria.
+A modern, mobile-first order and quote system designed for Lorena Felicio.
 This software is tailored for self-service by customers of my mother's real-world candy store, both in-person and online.

 ## About the System